Ana-Niko-byte/tag-track/README.md

 ![python linter](docs/images/linter-one.png)

-After fixing all issues highlighted by the linter, the code was run through the linter a second time, yielding no errors:
+After fixing all issues highlighted by the linter, the code was run through the linter again, yielding no errors:

 ![clear python linter](docs/images/linter-clean.png)

+Note: This image reflects a more recent version of the code, which has undergone significant development compared to the initial image.
+To ensure code quality, it was thoroughly checked with a linter multiple times to identify and correct any issues.
+The image was captured prior to the final submission of the code.
+Any encountered errors were noted to be the same three issues, as outlined in the table below.

 | Issues | Fixes |
 |----------|----------|